dojo/docs/dijit/Dialog.rst

 --------------------------------------------

 You can also load dialog content from another page by setting HREF attribute for the widget.
-Note that the dijit.Dialog doesn't execute script tags inline external content.
+Note that the dijit/Dialog doesn't execute script tags inline external content.
 However, it parses the page for widgets, so you can add functionality to widgets by connecting into widget extension points using declarative markup (DojoML; e.g. ``<script type="dojo/method" data-dojo-event="onClick">``).

-The :ref:`dojox.widget.DialogSimple <dojox/widget/DialogSimple>` provides the ``executeScripts`` functionality of :ref:`dojox.layout.ContentPane <dojox/layout/ContentPane>` into ``dijit.Dialog``.
+The :ref:`dojox/widget/DialogSimple <dojox/widget/DialogSimple>` provides the ``executeScripts`` functionality of :ref:`dojox/layout/ContentPane <dojox/layout/ContentPane>` into ``dijit/Dialog``.

 .. code-example ::